gscrow/dressipi-com/_posts/2021-07-01-a-rise-in-sustainable-clothing-choices.markdown

 - sustainable
 - retail sustainability
 - sustainability
-- consumer behaviour
+- consumer behavior
 image: "/uploads/SustainabilityBanner.jpg"
 author: Sarah McVittie
-description: With stark changes to the retail industry, our data analysts monitored post-pandemic consumer behaviour to unravel how fashion habits have evolved.
+description: With stark changes to the retail industry, our data analysts monitored post-pandemic consumer behavior to unravel how fashion habits have evolved.
 ---

 ## Some interesting findings from our data analysts.